Today's Articles

 *Lutie A. Lytle was born on this date in 1875.
 She was a Black lawyer and teacher.

-Lutie A. Lytle was born in Murfreesboro, Tennessee, one of six surviving children of John R. and Mary Ann "Mollie" (Chesebro) Lytle, both formerly enslaved people.
+Lutie A. Lytle was born in Murfreesboro, Tennessee, and was one of six surviving children of John R. and Mary Ann "Mollie" (Chesebro) Lytle, both formerly enslaved people.
 In 1882, the Lytle family moved to Topeka, Kansas.
 Lutie Lytle attended local Topeka schools and graduated from Topeka High School, where she was an "apt pupil."
 A contemporary account states that John Lytle, "an ardent worker in politics," while not asking for any favors for himself, "began to direct his influence toward obtaining something good for her."

 When the Populist Party swept into power in Kansas in 1891, sixteen-year-old Lutie Lytle was appointed enrolling assistant clerk for the Kansas Populist-controlled legislature.
 While working in the legislature, contributing articles to the local black newspaper, and working as a compositor in the newspaper's printing plant, Lutie Lytle began to dream of higher goals.
 As she said later, "I read the newspaper exchanges a great deal and became impressed with the knowledge that my own people especially were the victims of legal ignorance.
 I resolved to fathom its depths and penetrate its mysteries and intricacies in hopes of being a benefit to my people."